2022 United States House of Representatives elections in Maryland: Results

-Endorsements
+Post-primary endorsements

 District 5

-The 5th district is based in southern Maryland, and encompasses Charles, St. Mary's, Calvert counties and a small portion of southern Anne Arundel County, as well as the Washington, D.C. suburbs of College Park, Bowie, and Upper Marlboro.
-The incumbent is Democrat Steny Hoyer, the current House Majority Leader, who was reelected with 68.8% of the vote in 2020.
+The 5th district is based in southern Maryland, encompassing all of Charles, St. Mary's, and Calvert counties and parts of Prince George's and Anne Arundel counties and containing the Washington, D.C. suburbs of Bowie, Waldorf, and Upper Marlboro.
+The incumbent was Democrat Steny Hoyer, the current House Majority Leader, who was reelected with 68.8% of the vote in 2020.